Iris Lindberg, Ph.D.

 Samira Mitias, Technician

-Sam is a recent UMD graduate who is working on proSAAS effects on amyloid formation both in an AD model mouse as well as in cell culture.
-She also helps to keep our lab organized.
+Sam is a UMD graduate who was working on proSAAS effects on amyloid formation both in an AD model mouse as well as in cell culture.
+She now continues her career as a graduate student in UMB’s PIN program.

 Nicholas Schaffer, Intern

 Nick is a UMBC student interested in neurodegeneration.
-He is working with Iris toidentify the proteins to which proSAAS binds within the secretory pathway.
+He worked with Iris to identify the proteins to which proSAAS binds within the secretory pathway.

 Tim Jarvela, Postdoctoral Fellow